SamuelVarecka/password_manager_app_v2/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check the [issues page](https://github.com/SamuelVarecka/password_manager_app_v2/issues) if you want to contribute.

+## Beta Testing
+You can became beta tester of our app on android [here](https://play.google.com/apps/testing/com.samuelvarecka.password_manager_app_v2)

 ## 🔐 License

 This app is licensed under the terms of the MIT license.